khudgins/documentation/on-premise/administration/dispatcher.rst

 Dispatcher
 ==========

-The enStratus Dispatcher service is a jetty service installed to /services/dispatcher.
+The Enstratius Dispatcher service is a jetty service installed to /services/dispatcher.

 .. figure:: ./images/dispatcher.png
    :height: 300 px